crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 == Installation ==

-1. Upload the `si-captcha-for-wordpress` folder to the `/wp-content/plugins/` directory, or download through the `Plugins` menu in WordPress
+1. Install automatically through the `Plugins`, `Add New` menu in WordPress, or upload the `si-captcha-for-wordpress` folder to the `/wp-content/plugins/` directory.

 2. Activate the plugin through the `Plugins` menu in WordPress